Skip to main content

 • Customize the DVHXPROF EXEC, an IBM-supplied sample exit routine to define VFB-512 virtual disks in storage and initialize them using the following steps:

-1. Customize the DVHPROFA DIRMAINT, DVHPROFA DIRMSAT and DVHPROFM DATADVH files with the changes as shown for (1) to (6) in the following table:
+1. Customize the DVHPROFA DIRMAINT, DVHPROFA DIRMSAT and DVHPROFM DATADVH files with the changes as shown in the following example:

 PURPOSE= PDB FM= G ACC= 1DB